SebastianCarroll/sebastiancarroll.github.io/_posts/2017-03-15-keeping-your-dataflows-tidy.md

 ![after picking flow direction]({{ site.baseurl }}/images/after-picking-flow-direction.png)

 ## Keep Processors Aligned
-There's no auto format in NiFi because it isn't crucial that things line up pixel perfect, but it is important that they are roughly aligned.
+There's no auto format in NiFi[^1] because it isn't crucial that things line up pixel perfect, but it is important that they are roughly aligned.
 Why?
 It just makes it easier to follow.
 Consider the image below, it's now much easier to see that there are two distinct processor groups connected with three connections.
 Its also easy to see that  all those the connections